MaynardMiner/SWARM/README.md

 -ODVII (self-created app in SWARM) for AMD ADL methods.

--Lspci

--Dmidecode

 -AmdMemInfo

--Killcx
+Consider Donating to these developers for their efforts.

 nvfans (self-created app in SWARM) uses the following wrapper for nvidia control in Windows:

 https://github.com/falahati/NvAPIWrapper

 All licenses and developer information are included.
-I am not responsible for these softwares, nor do I maintain them.
+I am not responsible for their software, nor do I maintain them.
 They are downloaded from their known distrubution sources and/or are included in mining OS.
 USE AT YOUR OWN DISCRETION.

 THIS SOFTWARE IS PROVIDED AS-IS, USE AT YOUR OWN DISCRETION- DEVELOPERS TAKE NO RESPONSIBILITY